JetBrains/teamcity-documentation/topics/investigating-and-muting-build-failures.md

 ## Required Permissions

+To be able to manage and view investigations/mutes in a certain project, the user must have the following permissions granted in this project:
+* "_Mute/unmute problems in project_" for managing mutes
+* "_Assign/unassign investigation_" for managing investigations
+* "_View project and all parent projects_" for viewing investigations/mutes

-The "_Mute/unmute problems in project_" permission is required to mute build problems and failed tests.
-The permission is granted to Project Administrators and System Administrators by default.
+These permissions are granted to Project Administrators and System Administrators by default.

-## Assigning Investigations of Failed Builds
+## Assigning Investigations of Failed Build Configurations

-To assign an investigation of a failed build:
+To assign an investigation of a failed build configuration:
 1. Navigate to the __Overview__ tab of the __[Build Configuration Home](viewing-build-configuration-details.md)__ page (or the __Overview__ tab of the __[Build Results](working-with-build-results.md)__ page) and click __Assign investigation__. <img src="assign-investigation-button.png" alt="Assign an investigation of a failed build" width="676"/>
 2. Select a TeamCity user from the __Investigated by__ drop-down menu. <img src="assign-investigation-failed-build.png" width="575" alt="Assigned an investigation of a failed build"/>
 3. Select the condition to resolve the investigation:
    * _When build configuration is successful_
    * or, _Manually_; this mode is recommended for build configurations with [flaky tests](viewing-tests-and-configuration-problems.md#Flaky+Tests), when the "Success" build status does not directly indicate that the problem has been resolved.
-   The user to whom the investigation is assigned can later _mark the problem as fixed_ in this window.
+   The user to whom the investigation is assigned can later [mark the problem as fixed](#Marking+Problems+as+Fixed) in this window.
 4. Save the investigation.

 To assign similar investigations for other failed build configurations in the same project, click __more__ and select the configurations in the list.